 - Ask for a specialist expert from Amazon as part of their new vendor support program.
 Use this expert to drive periodic reviews.

-- Create an internal Amazon “book,” which includes the references and basic instructions, and distribute it to all stakeholders.
+- Create an internal Amazon “book,” including references and basic instructions, and distribute it to all stakeholders.

 - Monitor Amazon’s guidelines for changes.

 - Become an expert in using Vendor Central.
-Vendor Central has training resources within your account, so be sure to use them.
+Vendor Central has training resources within your account, so use them.

 - Employ an outside service to manage EDI transmissions.